javiorfo/nvim-springtime/README.md

-# nvim-mug (WIP)
+# nvim-springtime (WIP)
-Neovim plugin for Spring Initializr and Maven archetypes written in Lua
+Neovim plugin for Spring Initializr written in Lua